19 Kislev

-The 19 Kislev (י"ט כסלו) refers to the 19th day of the Jewish month of Kislev.
+The 19 Kislev or Yud Tes Kislev (י"ט כסלו) refers to the 19th day of the Jewish month of Kislev.

 The date is celebrated by Hasidic Jews as the Yom Hillula (anniversary of death) of the Maggid of Mezritch, successor of the Baal Shem Tov (the founder of Hasidism), who died on this date in 1772, and more significantly within the Chabad movement, as the date of the liberation of Rabbi Shneur Zalman of Liadi from prison (1798).

 Festival of the liberation of Rabbi Shneur Zalman

 Background

 The imprisonment of Rabbi Shneur Zalman of Liadi (שניאור זלמן מליאדי), the first Rebbe of Chabad (also known as the "Alter Rebbe" in Yiddish) occurred against the backdrop of intense conflict between the Hasidim and the Mitnagdim (opponents of Hasidism).

 In the end of 1796 (kislev 5557) the Tanya-the seminal work in Chabad Hasidut-was completed.
 This book was received joyously by the hasidic community in Vilna, one of the great centers of the Misnagdim.
 The Misnagdim were disturbed by this development and subjected the Hasidim to abuse.

 Following the death of the Gaon of Vilna on October 9, 1797 (Sukkot, 5558), a rumor spread among his grieving admirers that the Hasidim were exaggerating their Simchat Beit HaShoeivah festivities in joy over the death of their greatest enemy.

 In response, extreme Mitnagdim renewed persecutions against the Hasidim.
 In defense, the Hasidim appealed to the Russian authorities to limit the authorities of the community council which was oppressing them.
 They successfully curtailed the council’s activities.

 The anger and frustration resulting from this defeat likely impelled the Mitnagdim to retaliate by informing against Rabbi Shneur Zalman.
 The choice to target Shneur Zalman specifically was due to the fact that many Hasidim in Vilna were connected to him.